sivnag/dynamodb-import-export-tool/README.md

 java -jar dynamodb-import-export-tool.jar

 --destinationEndpoint <destination_endpoint> // the DynamoDB endpoint where the destination table is located.
+// If destinationEndPoint is "HardDisk", then batches of source DynamoDB table scan results are written to harddisk
+// in current folder as multiple files with filenames like <destinationTable>\_<XXXX>.json

 --destinationTable <destination_table> // the destination table to write to.